Today, we’re going to share some Amazon hacks to help you save more money when shopping online on Amazon.

 To catch this one, you’ll need to open two browsers on your computer, or one on your computer and one on your smartphone.

-On the first, you log into your Prime account and find the product you want, then make a note of the price.
+Using the first browser, log into your Prime account and find the product you want, then make a note of the price.

 If the price is less than the first you were given, add the item to your cart and then log into your account before buying – the price shouldn’t change, but if it does make sure you complain and get it fixed.